USEPA/e-manifest/emanifest-py/README.md

 RCRAInfo national electronic hazardous waste management system.

 **Note:** The **emanifest** package was substantially refactored after version 2.0.7 and was released as a new major version at 3.0.1.
-Code relying on version <3.0.1 should not upgrade to version 3.0.1 of this package without refactoring.
+Code relying on versions ≤3.0.0 should not upgrade to version 3.0.1 of this package without refactoring.

 ## Contents